Deadline looms for residents without ID to get voter certificate for local elections

-Deadline looms for Preston, Choley and South Ribble residents without photo ID to get voter certificate for local elections
+Voter ID: deadline looms for Preston, Chorley and South Ribble residents without photo ID to get voter certificate for local elections

 There is not long left for residents across Central Lancashire to apply for a special document that they will need in order to vote in this year’s local elections - if they do not have a suitable form of photo ID.